equinor/ert/docs/reference/configuration/keywords.rst

         **Initializing from the FORWARD MODEL**

-        All the parameter types like FIELD, GEN_KW and SURFACE can be initialized from the forward model.
+        Parameter types like FIELD and SURFACE (not GEN_KW) can be initialized from the forward model.
 To achieve this you just add the setting FORWARD_INIT:True to the configuration.
 When using forward init the initialization will work like this: